 - In Europe, we tend to buy our fruits and veggies from the market or the bio section of the local grocery shop – cause they taste (slightly) better than the regular, according to the EU directive all same-size-same-shape agricultural goods.

-- My friends are buying music online on iTunes, rather than going to the shop, because they can easily and in timely fashion preview the songs… Oh, and in most of the cases it is cheaper.
+- My friends are buying music online on iTunes, rather than going to the shop, because they can easily and quickly preview the songs… Oh, and in most of the cases, it is cheaper.

 - The world is buying less and less printed media and books.
-Instead, we are read articles on our computers, books on our tablets and do fill that wastebin next to the mailbox within seconds of the moment we have safely removed the important letters from the pile.
+Instead, we are read articles on our computers, books on our tablets, and fill that wastebin next to the mailbox within seconds of the moment we have safely removed the important letters from the pile.

-- We use more and more online banking, while dreading a possible visit to the physical bank office where we have to wait in line.
+- We use more and more online banking while dreading a possible visit to the physical bank office to wait in line.

 We buy comfort, convenience, ease, choice and many other nouns associated with positive emotions.